isabella232/ds-blog/blog/DS-1311/RDS-Encryption-At-Rest.md

 # Enable RDS Encryption At Rest For Existing Instance
-To enable Encryption At Rest on an **existing** RDS MySQL instance, there are a number of important details you have to get right to make it work — this blog post is about these details.
+There are a number of important details you have to get right to enable Encryption At Rest on an **existing** RDS MySQL instance — this blog post is about these details.

-Before delving into these details, lets dispel some uncertainty:
+But before delving into these details, lets answer some common questions:

 Why can't you simply enable Encryption At Rest on an existing instance by fliping the switch to "ON"?
 Here's what AWS documetation has to say about that: